ShaneLaing/p2p-chat/README.md

 - Point multiple peers at the same auth server to share login state and cloud history.
 - When running CLI-only peers, obtain a token from the auth server (or reuse one from localStorage) and pass `--username/--token` to keep the mesh identity consistent with the authenticated one.
 - Per-peer history/files now land in `p2p-data/<host>-<port>/` by default; delete that folder to reset a peer or set `--data-dir` to relocate the storage root.
+- If the login UI shows the teal banner, hit `GET /healthz` on the auth server; a `503` response confirms Postgres is offline/misconfigured, while `200 ok` means persistence is ready.